-- Four demolition landfills that accepted small quantities of mixed municipal waste prior to being permitted as demolition landfills and are, therefore, eligible for MLCAT expenditures when and if necessary.
-They are Vadnais Heights Demolition Landfill (Ramsey County), Rosemount Demolition Landfill (Dakota County), Herbst and Sons Demolition Landfill (Hennepin County), and Begin Demolition Landfill (Hennepin County). - Two open sanitary landfills: Burnsville Sanitary Landfill (Dakota County) and Pine Bend Sanitary Landfill (Dakota County) - Pig's Eye Landfill, a large site including a large city dump that operated without a state permit until closure in 1972, which is co-located with a state permitted sewage-sludge ash landfill that operated from 1977 to 1985 (Ramsey County).
+- Four demolition landfills, now closed, that accepted small quantities of mixed municipal waste prior to being permitted as demolition landfills and thus are eligible under the statute for MLCAT expenditures when and if necessary.
+They are Vadnais Heights Demolition Landfill (Ramsey County), Rosemount Demolition Landfill (Dakota County), Herbst and Sons Demolition Landfill (Hennepin County), and Begin Demolition Landfill (Hennepin County). - Two open sanitary landfills: Burnsville Sanitary Landfill (Dakota County) and Pine Bend Sanitary Landfill (Dakota County).

+One additional landfill benefited from a one-time, state-funded construction project that has been completed: Pig's Eye Landfill (Ramsey County), a large site including a large city dump that operated without a state permit until closure in 1972, which is co-located with a state-permitted sewage-sludge ash landfill that operated from 1977 to 1985.
 MLCAT expenditures ended as of July 1, 2007.

-Fiscal year 2010 tasks included: (1) conducting inspections of sites to determine whether any actions are needed; (2) reviewing closure plans from MLCAT-eligible landfills for compliance with closure and postclosure care requirements; and (3) preparing the annual report.
+A summary of site status appears in Table 2.
+Fiscal Year 2012 tasks included: (1) conducting inspections of the MLCAT-eligible sites to determine whether any actions are needed; (2) reviewing closure plans from the two operating, MLCAT-eligible landfills for compliance with closure and postclosure care requirements; and (3) preparing the annual report.